 Google eventually got wise to this and started to change the algorithm.
 The aim was to reward websites that had obtained backlinks via trusted means and penalise those who had not.

 So how do you know if a source is trusted and what types of links should you be seeking?

 How to create a good backlink strategy

-Exactly how you create a good backlink strategy will depend largely on the sector you are working in and the goals which you are trying to achieve.
+Exactly how you create a good backlink strategy will depend largely on the sector you are working in and the goals you are trying to achieve.
 But let’s take it for granted that the goals are as follows: